Seattle Public Schools Ethics Office

 An FAQ document is available under the Additional Links section of this web page to answer some Frequently Asked Questions.

-The Ethics Office is not responsible for personnel related complaints related to harassment, intimidation, bullying (Harassment, Intimidation, and Bullying More), discrimination, retaliation, grievances, Collective Bargaining Agreements, promotions, and performance evaluations.
+The Ethics Office is not responsible for personnel related complaints related to harassment, intimidation, bullying (HIB), discrimination, retaliation, grievances, Collective Bargaining Agreements, promotions, and performance evaluations.
 Please visit the District’s Labor & Employee Relations website for information on how to submit these types of complaints.

 How to Report an Ethics Complaint or a Whistleblower Report